thommyberglund/adventuretime/PRELUDE.md

 **Silence**.

-The camp was a graveyard.
-The fires were embers.
-The banners were **torn and trampled**, their bright colors stained with blood.
-The only movement was the **slow drift of smoke**, the only sound the **drip of blood** from the vampires’ fangs.
+The camp was a slaughterhouse.
+The fires were dead.
+The Iron Pact's shiny banners were trampled into the bloody mud.
+The only movement was the slow drift of smoke.
+The only sound was the wet, rhythmic **drip of blood** from a vampire's chin.

 The night had won.